desainidhi99/ListRepoCLI/README.md

 For Eg :-
-Command - ListRepoCLI twitter 10 ---> should give user statistics for Top 10 repositories based on below criteria :-
+Command - "ListRepoCLI twitter 10" ---> should give user statistics for Top 10 repositories based on below criteria :-
 1. No of Fork Counts
 2. No of Stars
 3. No of Pull Requests